kryptokrona/kryptokrona-docs/docs/guides/Using-trtlbot-plus-plus.md

 trtlbot++ was created and is owned by [@krruzic](https://github.com/krruzic)(@madk#1044  in the chat).
 When he was asked about the security of trtlbot++'s wallet, he said-

-"the wallet is pretty secure.
+"*the wallet is pretty secure.
 All ports are closed except 80, whatever minecraft is and my SSH port.
 The SSH has no root login and only two valid keys. ~~One of the keys is for an account that has no permissions to go anywhere but one folder (I may revoke this key)~~ *[This key has since been revoked]*.
-There are other security features but I don't want to reveal any possible attack surfaces by accident."
+There are other security features but I don't want to reveal any possible attack surfaces by accident.*"

 and follows up with-

-"And if the wallet gets hacked I will refund people's coins."
+"*And if the wallet gets hacked I will refund people's coins.*"

 and ends it with-

-"I'm not gonna up and run with the tipjar like the doge tipbot guy either :)"
+"*I'm not gonna up and run with the tipjar like the doge tipbot guy either :)*"

-So rest assured, trtlbot++'s wallet is extremely secure, and in the rare occasion that anything *does* happen, you can relax knowing that you'll get it back :)
+So rest assured, trtlbot++'s wallet is extremely secure, and in the rare occasion that anything *does* happen, you can relax knowing that you'll get it back ;)

 ## Other Commands